Apekshaba/SOEN6461_Ticket_Vending_Machine-TVM-/Deliverable 1/UML Activity Diagrams/Readme.txt

-Directory for UML Activity Diagrams Developed By whole team individually.
+Directory for UML Activity Diagrams Developed By each team member individually.